Omnichannel Marketing: Definition, Strategy, Tools, and Examples

 In this guide to omnichannel marketing, we will explore:

-• Examples of Omnichannel User Experience
+• Examples of businesses in Ireland that use Omnichannel Marketing

 Many people use multichannel marketing and omnichannel marketing interchangeably.
 But they’re actually quite different.